We use our proprietary methodology to produce these rankings. Learn more →

 Money

-For the self-starter, knowledge of how to set up their company's structure, manage the finances, pay taxes and reinvest into the company is crucial, and can mean the difference between failure and success.
+For the self-starter, knowledge of how to set up their financial affairs, manage their finances, pay taxes, and reinvest into their investment vehicles is crucial, and can mean the difference between failure and success.

 4. Dating and Romantic Relationships